-In the last 80 years, examples of

-Homo erectus man who walks

-1 - have been discovered in many alone ир straight upright

-2 of the world.
-It bits parts places sites

-3 certain that the move was seems went becomes

-from Africa

-4 have meant considerable must can couldn't may .

-5in the way these people. movement skill changes choice

-lived.

-6 were intelligent, for their Some These Those They

-7 were almost twice as brains hands skulls bodies

-large as • ÷

-8of earlier that those some any

-9 They could men apes species animals

-10simple stone manufacture use make find

-11and they probably ate caves tools shapes axes

-12 meat than any other primate. bigger better fewer more

-13larger brain allowed Our Any Their This

-them to

-14new social develop reach make do

-15in which food was ideas strategies skills customs

-16and to exploit more of raw shared eaten ' killed

-the

-17in which they lived.
-They environment society climate world

-18how to hunt and how to saw learnt knew tried

-19 things with see bury throw hit

-20 accuracy, even at extraordinary very most great

-21 animals - an ability moving sitting running eating

-which underlies modern

-man's skill at many sports.

-4
+In the last 80 years, examples of Homo erectus - man who walks 1 - have been discovered in many alone up straight upright 2 of the world.
+It bits parts places sites 3certain that the move from Africa was seems went becomes 4 have meant considerable must can couldn't may 5in the way these people lived. movement skill changes choice 6 were intelligent, for their Some These Those They 7 were almost twice as large as brains hands skulls bodies 8 of earlier that those some any 9 They could men apes species . animals 10simple stone manufacture use make find 11and they probably ate caves tools shapes axes 12 meat than any other primate. bigger better fewer more 13,larger brain allowed them to Our Any Their This 14new social develop reach make do 15in which food was ideas strategies skiHs customs 16and to exploit more of the raw shared eaten killed 17in which they lived.
+They environment society climate world 18how to hunt and how to saw learnt knew tried 19 things with see bury throw hit 20 accuracy, even at extraordinary very most great 21 animals - an ability which underlies modern man's skill at many sports. moving sitting running eating

 2 Write the numbers 22-32 down your paper.
-Then read this passage and write an abstract noun for each word underlined.
+Then read this passage and write an abstract noun for each word in italics.
 The first one is 'covering'.
 Write this for number 22.
 Now do the others.
 (10 marks)